virresh/matvt/README.md

 left / right / up / down swipes from your remote itself without any extra hardware (no need to pair with an android phone / laptop etc)

+### UPDATE: Thanks to community contributions, now the app can be run on Android Boxes with small sized remotes as well.
+Checkout the how to use section for more information

 ## How to install?
 Download the APK from the releases section and side-load it on your TV.
 The source-code is open and available should you wish to inspect it / build it yourself / don't